 Simmons First National (SFNC)

-Simmons First National is up against the odds.
-Not only are its sales cratering but also its low returns on capital suggest it struggles to generate profits.
-StockStory Analyst Team
+Simmons First National is in for a bumpy ride.
+Not only are its sales cratering but also its low returns on capital suggest it struggles to generate profits.― StockStory Analyst Team

 2. Summary